mui/toolpad/CONTRIBUTING.md

 ### Notes for contributors:

-- Changes that you make to the prisma model will be automatically compiled, but you'll have to push them to the db manually, either by restarting the `yarn dev` command, or by running
+- Changes that you make to the prisma model will be automatically compiled, but you'll have to push them to the db manually:

   ```sh
   yarn prisma db push